The ketogenic diet (also known as the keto diet) is a way of eating that encourages your body to burn the excess fat that it has already stored.

 Anything made out of flour and/or sugar is a no-no. You can, however, make a keto version of a lot of dishes that are normally high-carb by substituting some of the ingredients.
-For example instead of flour you can use coconut or almond flour, instead of sugar, you can use a sweetener such as stevia, and so on.
+For example instead of white or wheat flour, you can use coconut or almond flour, instead of sugar, you can use a sweetener, such as stevia, and so on.

 Instead of feeling like you’re missing out on the food you cannot eat, focus on all the tasty and healthful options that you CAN have.

-“Instead of focusing on what you’re missing out on, why not focusing on all the tasty and healthful options that you CAN have and the dream body that you will achieve?”
+“Instead of focusing on what you’re missing out on, why not focus on all the tasty and healthful options that you CAN have and the dream body that you will achieve?”

 There are so many vegetables that you can use, and so many ways to prepare them, that an entire book could be written on the topic.
 Most vegetables that grow above the ground are high in fiber, vitamins, minerals, and antioxidants.
 They can be added to meat dishes, cooked on their own, or eaten as a salad.
 Vegetables are inexpensive, easy to prepare, and can be part of every meal.
 Most of them are quite low in carbohydrates, so it’s hard to overindulge in this food group.